 2. Feminists: What Were They Thinking (2018)

-An extremely important documentary of our times, ‘Feminists: What Were They Thinking‘ draws references from a book called ‘Emergence’ which was published in 1977, and interviews certain women who were mentioned in that book in the first place.
+‘Feminists: What Were They Thinking‘ draws references from a book called ‘Emergence,’ which was published in 1977, and interviews certain women who were mentioned in that book in the first place.
 ‘Emergence’ has a series of photographs of regular American women who are seen to be embracing the concept of feminism.
 The documentary revisits these women to understand their view of the world at this point in time.
 Further, the documentary uses interviews to discuss how artworks from films have gone on to strengthen the feminist movement in America.
 With socially vital documentaries such as this one, Netflix is doing a very important job of spreading the message of feminism throughout the world.
-Women in less-developed countries, who as of now are still being grounded under the machinations of a patriarchal social structure, can benefit a lot with such documentaries being readily available online.
+Women in less-developed countries, who as of now are still being grounded under the machinations of a patriarchal social structure, can benefit a lot from such documentaries being readily available online.
 You may stream the film here.

 Read More: Best Capitalism Movies on Netflix